namtoki/English/pattern/future_of_food.md

 ## Jonkung

-> `So` that was your, `kind of` inspiration to start Upside?
+> [So] that was your, [kind of] inspiration to start Upside?

 ## Uma

 > Yes, yeah, yeah, Upside Foods is a company that I started in late 2015.
-> `And` the idea is, `you know,` the most delicious product in the world that we've known as humans is meat.
+> [And] the idea is, [you know], the most delicious product in the world that we've known as humans is meat.

 ## Jonkung